A polynomial bound on the pathwidth of graphs edge-coverable by $k$ shortest paths: Acknowledgements

 \section{Acknowledgements}

+We would like to thank the anonymous reviewers for their instructive feedbacks about the conference version of this paper.
+In particular one of them pointed to us that the lower bound from \Cref{prop:low_bound} did not follows from \cite{DFPT24} as we had claimed in a previous version of the paper.
 We thank Marcin Bria\'nski for the example from \Cref{sec: intro} (see \Cref{fig:vertex-coverable-trees}) of graphs vertex-coverable by two isometric trees with large treewidth.
 We also thank Florent Foucaud for mentioning the potential algorithmic application of \Cref{thm: main} to \textsc{Isometric Path Edge-Cover}.